AdvdLaar/Bobcat300-TTN/README.md

 * ✅ G285 – SD Card Boot (No eMMC Flash Required)
 * ✅ First Boot
-* ✅ Helium Installation

 Do not continue until:

 * Armbian boots from the microSD card
 * SSH access works
 * The SX1302 concentrator is detected
-* The original Helium installation has completed successfully
+* You don't have to install anything else.
+Just Armbian

-The original firmware remains stored safely on the internal eMMC.
+The original firmware remains stored safely on the internal eMMC with the G285 model.
+Armbian goed onto the eMMC with models G29X.

 ---